 This is where Tusubira Village comes in.
 Tusubira - a word that means “HOPE” in Lusoga (the local language) - is a 4+ acre educational compound in rural Uganda, outside of the city of Jinja.
 We have learned over the past two and a half years that the people of rural Uganda learn best by being able to actually see what it is they are meant to learn.
 Tusubira Village provides exactly that- and more.
 The compound sits in the middle of the community that we are working in, providing easy access to local residents.
 There are people available to actually demonstrate how to build a new latrine, or a sanitation table to store cooking utensils, or to plant a proper garden.
 Tusubira Village is just that- a place to come and learn, to practice, to ask questions.
 It is an educational compound that is changing the way people in this rural area live.
 When the community leaves the compound, they leave with knowledge that they can take to their homes and replicate.
 It is a place where gardens grow over 40 different nutrient-rich crops that we hope the community will grow in their own gardens.
 Experienced farmers are available to teach growing techniques as well as answer any questions people may have after starting their own gardens.
 Seedlings from these gardens are shared with the community to give their gardens a healthy start.
 Produce is harvested from them to both stock the farm stand on the compound for purchase by locals as well as to be donated to local malnutrition facilities in the area, where children are in desperate need of nutrients.
 This is a “hands-on” facility where people leave feeling confident that they are able to grow their own fruits and vegetables for their families.

 THE NEXT STEP is to complete our first building on the compound which will provide a space to facilitate our many education programs as well as to house our social worker who runs all of these programs.
 This building will allow us to work with women and children providing both education (tutoring, classes, and skills training to create an income) and support (family planning, counseling, and women's cooperatives) to this community.
-The exterior shell of the building is complete and now needs the interior to be finished.
-We need to raise $24,000 to complete the interior and furnish the building so that we can begin the many programs that will be run out of it.

 Did You Know?
 A few facts about Uganda: